Kafū, aged forty-one.

 November 8th.

-Hearing there was land for rent in Azabu Ichibei-chō, I went to inspect it.
+Having heard there was land for rent in Azabu Ichibeichō, I went to inspect it.

-When I emerged before Nishinokubo Hachimangu Shrine, I saw the full moon ascending.
+When I emerged before Nishinokubo Hachimangu Shrine, I saw the full moon rising.

-After returning home, I read Mme Noyelle's novel *A New Hope*.
+After returning home, I read Madame Noailles’s novel New Hopes.

 November 9th.

-Shunyōdō had been frequently requesting the publication of a new work these past few days.
+Shunyōdō had been persistently requesting the publication of a new work these past few days.

 November 10th.